JaneliaSciComp/jacs-model/README.md

 This module contains common domain models and DAOs which can be used to access data stored in the JACS databases.

-Currently, this module is attempting to unify the fragmented JACSv1 and JACSv2 models.
-It mainly contains models from v1, which will be shared between v1 and v2 until all functionality from v1 can be migrated to v2.

 ## Contents

 * **org.janelia.model**